 Secretary: Angela Damore

-- To review guidance for neonatal neurodevelopmental follow-up.
+- To provide guidance to clinicians and families on neonatal neurodevelopmental follow-up

-- To stimulate research and development in follow-up methodology and outcomes.
+- To contribute to and facilitate collaboration in research and development in follow-up methodology and outcomes.

-- To consider an approach to assessment for school readiness and school entry and to promote liaison between health and educational services.
+- Future plan: To raise awareness about the skills that babies discharged from neonatal units need for school readiness and school entry, and to encourage liaison between health and educational services.

 To join BANNFU you must be a member of either BAPM or BACCH.
 There is no additional charge to join BANNFU for BAPM or BACCH members.
 Group members details will be shared with the BANNFU committee.